hellogreg/pstv/pstv.md

 > To see how a PlayStation retro mode might look with nearest-neighbor upscaling and scanlines, I made a couple of mockup screens to demonstrate current and proposed retro looks for *Xenogears* and *Ridge Racer*: http://hellogreg.github.io/pstv

-I think it would be a natural fit to make the PSTV the best way to experience (or re-experience) PlayStation Classics, since so many of them are available for the platform.
+One way to help ensure that the PSTV gains, at the very least, a devoted cult following would be to make it the best way to experience (or re-experience) PlayStation Classics.

 Nowadays, more and more people (like me) are spending hundreds of dollars to import devices like [the Framemeister](http://retrogaming.hazard-city.de/framemeister.html), which optimize old CRT-era games for display on HDTVs.
 Rather than stretching and blurring the games, these devices upscale them faithfully -- maintaining the aspect ratio and keeping all the color and detail that have inspired the new retro-style games of today.
 These devices even give the option of adding scanlines, to make the game look more like it would have on a classic CRT screen.

 The PSTV could take the old 320×240 pixel PlayStation Classics and upscale them to 960×720 (pillarboxed on a 720p TV) or 1280×960 (windowboxed on a 1080p set), depending on TV resolution.
 There's obviously a market in appealing to gamers' nostalgia.
 And I know I'd love to have a way to play digital versions of all my old favorites on a console I already have connected to my main TV.

+One thing the PSTV already has going for it is that -- as I mentioned at the very beginning of this piece -- games that could originally only be controlled with the d-pad are now compatible with the analog stick.

 ### Dump the PSTV Whitelist